 The complexity of trauma, risk and vulnerabilities for families and communities requires intensive, multicomponent approaches that combine support and collaboration across social and health care services.
 In this course, students will investigate and critique evidence-informed family and community programs, practices and strategies.
 They will experience and utilise assessment and screening tools, developing a theory of change/program logic for a particular issue or service.
-Students will have an opportunity to develop professional communication skills through intensive practical sessions.
+Students will have an opportunity to develop professional communication skills.

 On successful completion of the course students will be able to:

 1. Identify the range of evidence based prevention and early intervention programs available to families and communities.

 2. Determine appropriate assessment and intake tools for a particular issue and client group.